jackjallen/jackjallen.github.io/code/index.md

 author_profile: true
 ---

-Feel free to make use of the code below if you would like.
+Feel free to make use of the code below.
 Citation or acknowledgment would be gratefully received, where appropriate.
 Unfortunately I can't guarantee the absence of errors or 'bugs'.
 Please contact me regarding any issues or suggestions.

 ---